I get asked about “buying good Chinese brewing equipment” all time. The price point makes Chinese brewing equipment attractive.

 Is Chinese steel cheaper?

 The short answer is yes.
 Is it of inferior quality?
-I will be honest and say there is a full spectrum of stainless-steel quality being produced in China.
+I will be honest; confirming there’s a full spectrum of stainless-steel of varying quality being made in China.

-However, there are Chinese steel manufacturers making real innovations in their mills that will allow them dominate not just the quantity market but the quality market as well.
+It’s worth noting, there are Chinese steel manufacturers making real innovations in their mills.
+Allowing them dominate not just the quantity market but produce quality steel as well.

 For the standard stainless steel 304 and 316 (1.4404) used in brewing equipment manufacturing.
 China offers cheaper and good quality steel.

 Always research the equipment manufactures you choose.
 Ask for references from overseas breweries who have already purchased from them.
-It will allow you to be confident in your choice of manufacturer.
+It’ll allow you to be confident in your choice of manufacturer.

 2. The Electrical Components of Chinese Manufacturers Aren’t Allowed in the US and Canada